lawena/lawena.github.io/known-issues.md

 * Selecting your own files ending in ``*.cfg`` to load into TF2 can cause loss of recording quality and lawena's keybindings due to setting conflicts.
 See [#10](https://github.com/iabarca/lawena-recording-tool/issues/10)
 * Choosing a movie/recording folder with special characters like brackets, exclamation points or accents might confuse Source Recorder and Lawena itself and not save any frames.
 Use simpler path names.
 See [#63](https://github.com/iabarca/lawena-recording-tool/issues/63)
 * Demos don't work if they have spaces in their names and you load them with demoui.
 This is also true for folder names.
 Load them via console using ``playdemo`` instead.
 See [#58](https://github.com/iabarca/lawena-recording-tool/issues/58)
+* Lawena always saves your settings, however if you make a change to an editable input box and close the program immediately, it might not get saved due to the control never losing cursor focus (and therefore saving changes).
 * Classic Windows 7 interface (not Aero) does not work well with Lawena's current GUI.
 Use Aero instead.
 Sorry for the inconvenience.
 See [#34](https://github.com/iabarca/lawena-recording-tool/issues/34)

 ### Uncertain solution